timjansen/sparkplug.js/README.md

 		var _ = require('lodash');
 	</script>

-Alternatively you could also require anonymous modules by their index.
-The first anonymous module has the index 0.
+Alternatively you could also require anonymous modules using their 0-based index.
-The following example uses indices:
+The following example does this:

 	<script src="sparkplug.js"></script>
 	<script src="moment.js"></script>